 Remember!
 This is the first experiential learning placement of the 5-year pharmacy programme.
 For many students, it will be their first experience of a pharmacy dispensary.
 It may also be their first time engaging with colleagues in a workplace setting and perhaps their first encounter with patients.
-Students generally approach the placement with great excitement and enthusiasm, but there may be some for whom it can also be a daunting experience, and they may be nervous and possibly a little overwhelmed, at the start of the placement.
+Students generally approach the placement with great excitement and enthusiasm, but there may be some for whom it can also be a daunting experience, and they may be nervous and possibly a little overwhelmed, especially at the start of the placement.
 Despite the learning acquired in lectures, labs, role-plays and simulations in college, students are often surprised by the fast-paced, high-pressured and demanding environments typical of pharmacies, and they may feel uncomfortable interrupting you or other staff members to ask questions or clarify what they should be doing, especially when the pharmacy is busy.
 Some students will endeavour to be proactive, but this may be difficult for those unfamiliar with the day-to-day activities of a pharmacy.
-Experience from previous placements has shown that a comprehensive induction, as early as possible in the placement, as well as a good understanding of your student's placement expectations, can be invaluable in helping to ensure the student settles in to the placement environment and the pharmacy team and that a successful placement is experienced by all.
+Experience from previous placements has shown that a comprehensive induction, as early as possible in the placement, as well as a good understanding of your student's placement expectations, can be invaluable in helping to ensure the student settles into the placement environment and the pharmacy team and that a successful placement is experienced by all.

 To ensure that all students are adequately supported on placement, the designated Supervisor should be present as much as possible during the placement.
-If the Supervisor will not be present for more than four placement days, or where their prolonged absence arises unexpectedly, please inform APPEL as alternative arrangements may have to be made.
+The Supervisor should be present for a minimum of six days (or equivalent).
+If the Supervisor will not be present for more than four placement days or where their prolonged absence arises unexpectedly, please inform APPEL as alternative arrangements may have to be made.